How To Launch Your Website, Grow

 Adam doesn’t publish his numbers as openly as Pat, but I do know some details from back when I was promoting him.
 NPC had a consistent 3,000 to as many as 5,000 active paying members.

-The NPC product was about $67 a month back then, so if we take the lower number of 3,000 active members, that’s about $200K a month.
+The NPC product was about $67 a month back then, so if we take the lower number of 3,000 active members, that’s about $200K a month (at the initial time of writing this).
 Up to half of that is going to go out to affiliates, leaving $100K.
 There are expenses to take out of that money, but also other income streams to add to it as Adam did affiliate marketing and I believe had upsell products too, not mention his own niche sites that at one stage he claimed were making $90K a month too (that was a long time ago though!).

 My educated guess is that Adam’s company takes home over a million a year in profit, at least it was a few years ago.
 As I stated, these are all best guesses, and I have no idea how well Adam is doing today, so don’t take this as factual.
 I’m no doubt wrong about all the numbers I have quoted, but at least we have a ballpark area to play with.